rootmos/h/README.md

 But Alice's intentions might only go as far as [griefing](https://en.wikipedia.org/wiki/Griefing), and will try to `os.remove` your access tokens.
-(Alice, try to remove Chrome/Firefox cookies as well.)
+(Alice, try removing Chrome/Firefox cookies as well.
-This would loose me at least an hour and my sunny disposition.)
+This would definitely lose me my sunny disposition.)

 Removing files maps to the [`unlink`](https://man.archlinux.org/man/unlink.2) syscall.